Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-There are a variety of options available when it comes to getting a new car.
+There are a variety of options available when it comes to getting Mazda financing in Canada.
 These include:

-Mazda financing.
-Mazda often offers lease and loan financing offers directly through dealerships.
-Borrowers typically also need excellent credit to qualify for the lowest rates, but dealerships will still work with borrowers who fall within an average credit score range.
+- Mazda Financial Services Canada.
+Mazda often offers lease and financing offers at its dealerships directly through Mazda Financial Services Canada.
+Borrowers typically need excellent credit to qualify for the lowest rates, but dealerships will still work with borrowers who fall within an average credit score range.
 Mazda financing rates often fall around 2.5%-2.9% for terms of up to 84 months (7 years).

 Representative example: Levi buys a Mazda